-Cambridgeshire Catering Services (CCS) provides school meals at Monkfield Park.
+Cambridgeshire Catering Services (CCS) currently provides school meals at Monkfield Park, although this contract with CCS will end on 26th October 2018 after the contract has been awarded to a new provider.
 Dishes are produced on site, with a daily choice of vegetables, salad and fresh fruit, with chips served only once a week.
 No mechanically recovered meat or genetically modified organisms are used.
 All products and ingredients are sourced carefully and are fully traceable.
 Quality checks are made regularly by CCS on its suppliers and manufacturers to ensure contract performance, quality standards and legal compliance.
 More information on school meals can be found at www.cambridgeshireccs.co.uk.
 If your child has any specific allergies or dietary requirements, please let the School Office know.